xcart/xcart-docs/_pages/kb_en/general_setup/migration/getting_started_with_store_migration.md

 4. Once your X-Cart is installed, you will see a pop-up window suggesting that you register your free license ([see how](https://www.youtube.com/watch?v=MEncqXpJ8qc)) or activate a paid edition license (see [video instruction](https://www.youtube.com/watch?v=mmedPCQ91yA)).
 Follow the procedure in accordance with the X-Cart package chosen.

-## Step 2: Data migration with a store migration app
+## Step 2: Data Migration with a Store Migration App

 The easiest way to migrate store data is to use the service provided by X-Cart partners Cart2Cart.
 They guarantee the finest quality of data transfer to your new X-Cart store.
 With a number of ready-made migration addons that we provide, this task should be easy.